Our 2017 Missions Emphasis Sunday on October 15, was very informative.

 David and Debra Almack

 David and Debra Almack work with CLC International where Dave is the U.S. Director and the Regional Director for North America and the Caribbean.
 Deb, as an accountant, works in the Finance Office.
 CLC’s purpose is to make evangelical Christian literature available to all nations.
 In the U.S., CLC operates three full-service Christian bookstores and a small publishing house.
-The U.S. headquarters is also a sending base for CLC missionaries going overseas to serve.
+The U.S. headquarters in Ft.
+Washington, PA is also a sending base for CLC missionaries going overseas to serve.
 In 2016, CLC also took over Multi-Language Media, which provides Christian books and Bibles in many languages for people in the USA.
 Dave oversees each of these areas.

 Rev. John and Jan Becker